 Governance of sustainability

 Allstate’s Sustainability Leadership Team completes an annual review of the company’s operations, stakeholder expectations and competitive actions to identify internal opportunities related to climate change.
 The Team considers potential opportunities related to employee engagement, current and future sustainability-related regulation, improved operational efficiencies and customer and consumer expectations.
-Allstate’s Vice President of Corporate Responsibility, who leads the Team, reports to Senior Leadership on the Team’s efforts and assessments.
+Allstate’s Senior Vice President of Corporate Responsibility, who leads the Team, reports to senior leadership on the Team’s efforts and assessments.
 These results are then reported to the Board, when necessary.

 More details regarding oversight can be found on the Risk Management page of this report.